bitcaster-io/bitcaster/docs/glossary/terms/channel.md

 #### Project Channels

 Project channel can be used to by the project's applications to forward messages.
-They can be created from scratch ot inherit from an `Abstract Channels`
+They can be created from scratch ot inherit from an `Abstract Channel`

 Only project-level Channels can be used to send <glossary:Notification>.